 Vermont Bikepackers Atlas

-Check out our new Atlas!
-If you're looking for the surface-type map of the Vermont Super 8, that's still available here.
+Check out our new Atlas, shown above.
+If you're looking for the surface-type map of the Vermont Super 8, that's still available here, but note that map hasn't been updated since 2020.

-The routes shown on the Vermont Bikepackers Atlas are open for anyone to download through RidewithGPS.
+The routes shown on the Vermont Bikepackers Atlas are available for anyone to download as a .gpx or .tcx file through the RidewithGPS platform.
 You don't need to have a RidewithGPS account to download the routes.

-Check out our RidewithGPS Clubs page for more in-depth details.
+Check out our RidewithGPS Clubs page for more in-depth details on each route.
 If you're interested in joining our RidewithGPS Clubs account and adding/managing public routes of your own, we ask that you first join the Vermont Bikepackers chapter of the Vermont Mountain Bike Association (VMBA).

 Before setting out on your ride, please check the route page to see if there have been recent updates to your route file.